 FAQ on toll charges

-What types of tolls are there in Europe and how do they differ?
+What types of tolls are there in Europe, and how do they differ?

 How does the toll work in Austria and what costs can be expected?

-In Austria, the use of motorways is subject to a toll sticker.
-Vignettes are available for ten days (11.50 euros), two months and one year (96.40 euros until 2024).
-The vignettes can be purchased either as a sticker for the windscreen or as an electronic vignette, whereby the latter is valid at the earliest 18 days after booking.
-In addition to the vignettes, there are special toll routes such as the Arlberg tunnel (11.50 euros) and the Brenner motorway (11.00 euros).
+In Austria, the use of motorways is subject to a vignette requirement.
+Vignettes are available for ten days for €12.40 (10.84 pounds), two months for €31.10 (27.18 pounds) or one year for €103.80 (90.71 pounds).
+They can be purchased either as a sticker on the windshield or as a digital vignette, with the latter becoming valid no earlier than 18 days after purchase.
+In addition to the standard vignette, there are special toll routes such as the Arlberg Tunnel (€12.50 or 10.92 pounds) and the Brenner Motorway (€12.00 or 10.49 pounds), which require separate payments.

 What are the special features of tolls in Italy?